signalshore/signalshore.github.io/content/2018-08-30-Turing-Machine-and-Halting-Problem.md

 ###### There is another proof for this that uses the Cantor's diagonalisation argument ######

-### Implications
+### Conclusion

 This means that

 > There does not exist a single algorithm that can us if another algorithm will halt or not

-Static analysers try and do solve some of these limitations but yes, they are not 100% accurate, because they are mathematically guranteed to not be 100% accurate.
+Static analyzers try and do solve some of these limitations but yes, they are not 100% accurate, because they are mathematically guaranteed to not be 100% accurate.

+This post is part of a series of posts that I have planned.
+In the next one we will talk about Godels Incompletelness Theorems and Hilberts Problems.